List of Major League Baseball career innings pitched leaders

-In baseball, innings pitched (IP) are the number of innings a pitcher has completed, measured by the number of batters and baserunners that are put out while the pitcher is on the pitching mound in a game.
-Three outs made is equal to one inning pitched.
-One out counts as one-third of an inning, and two outs counts as two-thirds of an inning.
+In baseball, innings pitched (IP) are the number of innings a pitcher has completed, measured by the number of batters and baserunners that are taken out while the pitcher is on the pitching mound during a game.
+Three outs made are equal to one inning pitched.
+One out counts as one-third of an inning, and two outs count as two-thirds of an inning.

 This is a list of the top 100 Major League Baseball pitchers who have accumulated the most innings pitched of all time.

 Cy Young is the all-time leader in innings pitched with 7,356, and the only pitcher to throw more than 7,000 innings.
-Pud Gavin is the only other pitcher in MLB history to throw more than 6,000 innings.
+Pud Galvin is the only other pitcher in MLB history to throw more than 6,000 innings.